 The next thing we did was paint the kitchen units.
 Not going to lie, this part was terrifying: what if it all went wrong?
 What if I chose the wrong colour?

 I can honestly say I spent 10+ hours doing online research and I determined that the best paint (that didn’t require a primer) was the V33 Renovation range of paints.
 They are not the cheapest, but they get rave reviews online.
 I opted for Loft Grey which was a pretty scary decision as my local B&Q didn’t have any tester pots.
 So it was with baited breath that I began painting the units (after cleaning them with sugar soap and making sure they were fully dry).
+I know that lots of kitchen cabinets are laminate, I found this great blog post with tips on how to paint laminate cabinets so it lasts.

 The paint went on really well but it did need 3 coats because my units were a pretty intense colour, you’d probably get away with two coats with lighter units.
 I applied the first two coats with a brush and the final coat with a little foam roller.
 The 2 litre tub of paint just did 3 coats – I have a tiny bit left over in a tub for any future touch ups.
 I was really impressed by this as we have a lot of units.